sjentsch/jTransform/README.md

-Assuming that you have [jamovi](https://www.jamovi.org/download.html) and [R](https://cloud.r-project.org/) already installed on your machine, open `R` and install the R-package `jmvtools` using the following command (this is required to be done only once before the first use):
+Assuming that you have [jamovi](https://www.jamovi.org/download.html) and [R](https://cloud.r-project.org/) already installed on your machine, open `R` and install the R-package `jmvtools` using the following command (this is only required once before the first use):

 ```
 install.packages('jmvtools', repos='https://repo.jamovi.org')